adonese/array2latex/README.rst

 .. code-block:: python

 	conda install -c adonese array2latex

+For more informations about the development versions of `array2latex` you can go to the `release <https://github.com/adonese/array2latex/releases>`_ page.

 Starting `array2latex` is very simple.
 It is meant to be integrated with your workflow e.g., working with numpy array and output the final result into `LaTeX` table